Czech prime minister says China's ambassador should be replaced

 An earlier dent in bilateral relations came in December 2018 when the Czech cyber-security watchdog warned about the risks of using network technology provided by Chinese telecoms equipment makers Huawei and ZTE.

-Reporting by Robert Muller, editing by Larry King
+Reporting by Robert Muller; Additional reporting by Ben Blanchard in Taipei; Editing by Larry King and Clarence Fernandez